THE ULTIMATE ABS WORKOUT GUIDE

 Unfortunately, this important muscle is often ignored in people’s ab training, or they’re just not trained the right way.
 People tend to use ineffective exercises or perform good obliques exercises incorrectly.

-Let’s look at 3 great obliques exercises you can incorporate into your abs workouts that require only your bodyweight.
+Let’s look at 3 great obliques exercises you can incorporate into your abs workouts that require no heavy weights, only your body weight.

 WHAT MAKES IT EFFECTIVE: Allows you to move slowly and deliberately to make every repetition count and really burn out the obliques.